topstar210/topstar210/README.md

 ## Professional Web & Blockchain Developer.

 - 🔭 I'm a full stack and time developer.
-- 🌱 I'm a Software Engineer, specialized in Javascript,PHP.
+- 🌱 I'm a Software Engineer, specialized in Javascript, PHP.

 <br />